COGS108/group061/README.md

 Make sure you have a notebook called 'FinalProject.ipynb' present in this repository by the due date.

 ## Workflow for Pushing Changes

-- Create your own branch
-- After completing changes IN YOUR BRANCH:
+After completing changes IN YOUR BRANCH:
  - Add and commit all relevant files

-- Create a pull request for your changes if you thing there might be errors
-- Once someone has reviewed your code, it will be merged into `master`
+Update your branch to have the new master changes:
+ - `git checkout [YOUR BRANCH]`
+ - `git merge master`
+ - fix any merge conflicts
+ - test to make sure nothing broke

+Squash your commits:
+ - `git rebase -i HEAD~[NUMBER OF COMMITS]` OR `git rebase -i [SHA HASH OF FIRST COMMIT]`

+Push to master
+ - `git checkout master`
+ - `git merge [YOUR BRANCH]`
+ - `git push'